Get insider access

 1,804 : 1

 The FHD panel's contrast ratio is great.
-It's better than most IPS panels, but blacks still look gray in dim settings, so it isn't the best for dark room viewing.
-The 4k IPS panel will be similar, but the 3.5k OLED will be significantly better as OLEDs can turn off individual pixels to produce deep, inky blacks.
+It's better than most IPS panels but still low compared to other display technologies like VA and OLED.
+This contrast level makes blacks look gray in dim settings.
+The 4k IPS panel is likely similar, but the 3.5k OLED will be significantly better because OLEDs can turn off individual pixels to produce deep, inky blacks.

 8.5